namannimmo10/namannimmo.me/_posts/2016-03-30-19-34-25-internal_and_external_linkage_in_c++.md

 ```

 Does not just declare `x`, but also define it.
 In this case, by calling the
+default constructor of `int`.
+(As an aside, in C++, as opposed to Java, the
+constructor of primitive types (such as `int`) does not default-initialize (in
+C++ lingo: *value initialize*) the variable to `0`.
+The value of `x` above will
+be whatever garbage lay at the memory address allocated for it by the
+compiler.)

-default constructor of `int` (which does nothing).
-You can, however, explicitly
+You can, however, explicitly separate the declaration of a variable from its
-separate the declaration of a variable from its definition by using the `extern`
+definition by using the `extern` keyword:
-keyword:

 ```cpp
 extern int x; // declaration